geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Just as they reach'd Albmno's stately dome,

-To meet his council mov'd the lordly Gnome ;
+To meet his council mov'd the lordly Gnome;

 With loud acclaims the spacious galleries rang,

-The vaulted roofs reflect the trumpets' clang :
+The vaulted roofs reflect the trumpets' clang:

 Here paus'd the Sylph, and turning to the maid,